enatsek/Debian-Ubuntu/README.md

-#Ubuntu Tutorials
+#Debian and Ubuntu Tutorials

-I am a learner of Ubuntu.
+I am a learner of Debian and Ubuntu.
 These are the tutorials I prepared with the help of internet sources and books.
 I credited the sources that helped me on each document.

+My Linux voyage started with Ubuntu.
+I still use Ubuntu as desktop, but for the server part, I'm moving towards Debian.
+I am still in between, so I use both of them.

 There are txt and html versions of each document.
 In the html version, commands and codes are in colors for easy navigation.

 ---

-- AGT-ApacheOnUbuntu: Installing and configuring Apache 2 on Ubuntu server.
+- ApacheOnDebianUbuntu: Installing and configuring Apache 2 on Debian and Ubuntu servers.
 With sample configuration and SSL support.

-- AGT-CertbotOnUbuntu: Using certbot tool of eff.org to automatize obtaining and renewing letsencrytp.org SSL certificates on Apache 2 and Ubuntu Server.
+- CertbotOnDebianUbuntu: Using certbot tool of eff.org to automatize obtaining and renewing letsencrytp.org SSL certificates on Apache 2 and Debian and Ubuntu Servers.

-- AGT-LampOnUbuntu: Installation of Lamp stack on Ubuntu server.
+- LampOnDebianUbuntu: Installation of Lamp stack on Debian and Ubuntu servers.
 My choice of DB is Mariadb.

-- AGT-MariadbOnUbuntu: Mariadb installation and basic configuration on Ubuntu.
-Includes some user management and master-slave replication.
+- MariadbOnDebianUbuntu: Mariadb installation and basic configuration on Debian and Ubuntu Servers.
+Includes some user management and primary-replica (master-slave) replication.

 - AGT-SimpleMailServerOnUbuntu: People who like the things at their simplest form (just like me) would prefer this tutorial instead of ISPMail.
 Install postfix, dovecot, a few modifications on the configs and it is ready.